The state of Illinois provides several veteran benefits. This page explains them.

 The State of Illinois runs 5 Veterans homes in Anna, Chicago, LaSalle, Manteno, and Quincy.
 The homes are open to Illinois veterans with military service of one (1) day or more, Veterans who served during a period of war are given precedence in admission, though peacetime veterans, spouses, surviving spouses, and Gold Star parents are also eligible.
 Monthly costs are based on income.

 Active duty, national guard, reserve, retired pay and SBP payments are tax-free.

 Korean, Vietnam, Persian Gulf, and Global War on Terrorism (OIF, OEF) Bonus

 A $100 bonus is payable for service during one of the following periods:

-The claimant must also be in receipt of one of the following medals: Korean Service Medal, Vietnam Service Medal, Armed Forces Expeditionary Medal Vietnam Era Southwest Asia Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Iraq Campaign Medal, or the Afghanistan Campaign Service Medal; and have been a resident of Illinois for 12 months immediately prior to entering service and have received an Honorable Discharge.
+You must also be in receipt of one of the following medals: Korean Service Medal, Vietnam Service Medal, Armed Forces Expeditionary Medal Vietnam Era Southwest Asia Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Iraq Campaign Medal, or the Afghanistan Campaign Service Medal; and have been a resident of Illinois for 12 months immediately prior to entering service.
+Some service periods require an Honorable Discharge and foreign service requirements.